 Does selective routing fix the problem of agents producing contradictory outputs?

-No. A separate study on compositional incoherence found that 33 to 94 percent of multi-agent ensemble cliques violate basic probability axioms even when each individual agent is locally coherent.
-Three intuitive fixes (retrieval augmentation, partition-aware prompting, and a separate aggregator LLM) each failed or made things worse.
+No. A separate study, Locally Coherent, Globally Incoherent, found that across 1,876 ensemble cliques on a four-LLM panel, 33 to 94 percent violated basic probability axioms even when each individual agent was locally coherent.
+Three intuitive LLM-side fixes (retrieval augmentation, partition-aware prompting, and a separate aggregator LLM) each failed or made things worse.
+The fixes that did work were not prompt-level at all: a deterministic hierarchical projection that snaps the joint distribution back onto the coherent set, and a sequential e-process for monitoring coherence over time.
+That is the lesson for routing.
 Routing decides which messages reach which agent.
-It does not reconcile logical contradictions that emerge when multiple agents produce jointly incoherent conclusions.
+It does not reconcile logical contradictions among jointly incoherent conclusions; that requires a separate, non-LLM reconciliation step.
+[Updated June 2026]

 Agent-Radar is training-free.
 Does that make it easier to adopt than AMRO-S?